Command-line interface: Built-in usage help

-If more detailed help is necessary than provided by a program's built-in internal help, many systems support a dedicated external help command" command (or similar), which accepts a command name as calling parameter and will invoke an external help system.
+If more detailed help is necessary than provided by a program's built-in internal help, many systems support a dedicated external help command" command (or similar), which accepts a command name as a calling parameter and will invoke an external help system.

 In the DR-DOS family, typing /? or /H at the COMMAND.COM prompt instead of a command itself will display a dynamically generated list of available internal commands; 4DOS and NDOS support the same feature by typing ? at the prompt (which is also accepted by newer versions of DR-DOS COMMAND.COM); internal commands can be individually disabled or reenabled via SETDOS /I. In addition to this, some newer versions of DR-DOS COMMAND.COM also accept a ?% command to display a list of available built-in pseudo-environment variables.
-Besides their purpose as quick help reference this can be used in batchjobs to query the facilities of the underlying command-line processor.
+Besides their purpose as quick help reference, this can be used in batch jobs to query the facilities of the underlying command-line processor.